 Dr. Arthur Kew graduated from the American School of Osteopathy in Kirksville, Missouri in 1905.

-Dr. Kew married Grace Louise Johnson on the 9th of January, 1907 at the bride’s home on Ellsworth Avenue in Pittsburgh.
+Dr. Kew married Grace Louise Johnson on the 9th of January, 1907 at the bride’s home on Ellsworth Avenue in Pittsburgh, Pennsylvania.
 Mrs. Kew was born on the 26th of August, 1874 in Appleton, Wisconsin.
 She was the second of 3 children born to Theodore Johnson and the former Ella Louise Cole.
 According to the 1900 census, the Johnson family was living at 20 Lilac Street in Pittsburgh and her father was a fire insurance agent.
-She had an older brother named Russell and a younger sister named Edith.
+Her siblings were; Russell A. Johnson and Edith Florence Johnson.

 An article appeared in the Wingham Advance on the 29th of May, 1913.
 It advertised that Dr. Arthur Kew would be spending 3-5 months in Wingham and seeing patients in an office at the corner of Minnie and Patrick Street.

-Dr. Arthur Kew was drafted on the 12th of September, 1918 and served with the United States Military as a physician.
+Dr. Arthur Kew was drafted on the 12th of September, 1918 and served with the United States Military during WWI as a physician.
 At the time of his service he lived at 446 Amberson Ave., in Pittsburgh, Pennsylvania.
 His medical office was located in the 1st National Bank Building.

 Mrs. Kew died of pneumonia in Pittsburgh on the 23rd of October, 1924.
 She was buried at Homewood Cemetery in Pittsburgh, near her parents.

 Dr. Kew married Sarah Ellen Stuff on the 27th of January, 1926 in New York City.
 She was born in Pennsylvania on the 27th January of 1880.
 She was the 2nd of 4 children born to John Henry Stuff and the former Mary Anne Gingrich.
 Mrs. Kew’s parents were farmers and her siblings were; Emma Laurene Stuff, Anne May Stuff and Blanche Barbara Stuff.
 Mrs. Kew graduated from Irving College in Mechanicsburg, Pennsylvania in 1907.
 She was a school teacher.